Breast Lifts Can Help Regain Your Youth

 During your consultation, Dr. Neavin will ask questions about a patient’s general health and whether or not smoking or nicotine products are a concern.
 All nicotine consumption must be avoided for at least four weeks before surgery.
 A medication list will be reviewed as well as any family history of breast cancer.

-While a breast lift does not increase one’s risk of developing breast cancer, the idea of obtaining this history is to determine whether or not a screening mammogram to develop a baseline makes sense.
-After a breast lift, breast reduction, or breast augmentation, the internal architecture of the breast will be changed and a pre-surgery mammogram is sometimes helpful to have for down the road.
+While a lift does not increase one’s risk of developing breast cancer, the idea of obtaining this history is to determine whether or not a screening mammogram to develop a baseline makes sense.
+After a breast lift, reduction, or augmentation, the internal architecture of the breast will be changed.
+Thus, a pre-surgery mammogram is sometimes helpful to have for down the road.
 If indeed there is a family history of breast cancer, the age for a screening mammogram will be determined by Dr. Neavin and your treating medical doctor.

-Measurements of the breasts will be obtained as well as the grading of ptosis (droopiness).
-Desires for increasing or reducing the size of the breast and the areola will be assessed, and the plan for lifting can be discussed with diagrams or even markings on the chest with an erasable marker.
+Measurements of the breasts will be obtained as well as the degree of sasginess.
+Desires for increasing or reducing the size of the breast and the areola will be assessed.
+The plan for lifting can be discussed with diagrams or even markings on the chest with an erasable marker.

 Recovery will be proportionate to the extent of surgery and whether or not a concomitant breast augmentation is performed.
 Some stitches may need to be removed seven or eight days after the procedure.
 It is safe to assume that at least one week would be required before resuming any strenuous activity.
 As a good rule, one shouldn’t lift anything heavier than a gallon of milk for two weeks.
 Returning to work will depend on the type of job you have.
 Desk jobs can be resumed within a week.
 Returning to exercise such as weight lifting or the treadmill may take up to a month depending on the extent of surgery.
 These details will be ironed out when you meet with Dr. Neavin.

-Final results after breast augmentation are not seen for several weeks.
-The breasts will remain swollen and perhaps even appear a little funny looking for some time.
+Final results after your surgery are not seen for several weeks.
+Some swelling will occur and and the results might even appear a little funny looking for some time.
 As the tissues relax, the breasts will form into a more round, beautiful shape.
-If breast implants are incorporated, it may take weeks for the breast implant to settle.
+If implants are incorporated, it may take weeks for the implants to settle.
 It is important to maintain contact with your plastic surgeon during the post-operative period to ensure that incisions are healing, and the tissues are recovering appropriately.

-When you choose Dr. Neavin for your breast lift, you can rest assured you will receive the highest standard of care and the best possible outcome for your procedure.
-To schedule your consultation with Dr. Neavin today, contact Artisan of Beauty at 310‑858‑8811 text 323‑975‑1287.
+When you choose Dr. Neavin for your procedure, you can rest assured you will receive the highest standard of care.
+His goal is always to deliver the best possible outcome.
+There are no short cuts to this goal.
+Schedule your consultation today with Dr. Neavin at his Los Angeles practice.
+Make your appointment by calling 310‑858‑8811 or text 323‑975‑1287.